An OData filter query can optimize your flows in Power Automate dramatically.

 An ODATA filter query to restrict the entries returned (e.g. stringColumn eq ‘string’ OR numberColumn lt 123).

 For non-developers/citizen developer this might not immediately help.
+The other problem is that this syntax is actually wrong!

 I’m going to start by having a look at the syntax.